 Long Island Composers Alliance Presents Tomorrow’s Classics….Today

-The Long Island Composers Alliance (LICA) presented Tomorrow’s Classics….Today on May 27, 2016 at Hofstra University’s Fortunoff Concert Hall, in association with the University Music Department and The Long Island Music Hall of Fame.
+The Long Island Composers Alliance (LICA) presented Tomorrow’s Classics….Today on May 27, 2016 at Hofstra University’s Fortunoff Concert Hall, in association with the University Music Department and The Long Island Music and Entertainment Hall of Fame.

 There was a good audience in the hall for the event, mostly parents and family members of the young composers and performers, but a fair number of LICA members as well, there to judge the young musicians for awards to be made at a later date.